·

 39#.
 Focus on High-Quality Bedding

-Mixing different textures in similar neutral tones creates a look that is visually rich and incredibly comfortable.
-It’s the ultimate way to bring the “hygge” lifestyle into your modern mountain home design.
+Mixing different natural textures within similar, calming neutral tones creates a look that is visually rich, sophisticated, and incredibly comfortable.

 40#.
 Use Transom Windows Above Doors